amir1376/ab-download-manager/CONTRIBUTING.md

 ## Translations

-If you’d like to help translate AB Download Manager into another language, you can do so on Crowdin.
+If you’d like to help translate AB Download Manager into another language, or improve existing translations, you can do so on Crowdin.
 Here’s how:

-- You can find the project here: [AB Download Manager on Crowdin](https://crowdin.com/project/ab-download-manager)
+- Visit the project in [Crowdin](https://crowdin.com/project/ab-download-manager)
 - Please DO NOT submit translations via pull requests.
+- If you want to add a new language, please see [here](https://github.com/amir1376/ab-download-manager/issues/144)

 ## Pull Requests